Northern Pass is a 192-mile transmission line project that will bring 1,090 megawatts (MW) of clean, affordable energy from Hydro-Québec’s world-class

 hydroelectric plants in Canada to New Hampshire and to the rest of New England.

-At the heart of the project is the construction of a new direct current (DC) transmission line from the Canadian border to Franklin, NH, where a converter terminal will be built to convert the electricity from direct current to alternating current (AC).
-From there, a new AC transmission line will carry the energy to an existing substation in Deerfield, NH—and into New England’s power grid.
+To bring this energy to the region, the project will build a new direct current (DC) transmission line from the Canadian border to Franklin, NH, where a converter terminal will be built to convert the electricity from DC to alternating current (AC).
+From there, a new AC transmission line will carry the energy to an existing substation in Deerfield, NH and into New England’s electric grid.

-By providing access to this new source of reliable, renewable energy, the Northern Pass will help meet the region’s increasing demand for power while also substantially decreasing carbon dioxide emissions.
-In addition, the Northern Pass is expected to bring many other benefits specifically to New Hampshire.
-A few of these include:
+By providing access to a new source of reliable energy, Northern Pass will help meet the region’s increasing demand for power while substantially decreasing carbon emissions by up to 3.3 million tons a year.
+Northern Pass and the Forward NH plan will also bring many other exclusive benefits to New Hampshire.
+Among these benefits are: